engspa12/InventoryDBM/README.md

 # InventoryDBM

 #### InventoryDBM is an Android application which allows users to have their own inventory of products for sale.
 Users can upload a thumbnail of the image along with details of the product such as name, brand, price, quantity, year of manufacture, and so on.
-Addionally, they can delete a product at any time by just swiping the product on the main screen or clicking on a button on the detail screen.
+Additionally, they can delete a product at any time by just swiping the product on the main screen or clicking on a button on the detail screen.
 An explanation message is displayed to the user when the inventory is empty.

 #### The database of InventoryDBM was developed using Android Architecture Components such as the Room library, LiveData, and ViewModel.